SOMALIA SOMALILAND

 Travel itinerary

-DAY 1: departure from Italy with connecting flights to Mogadishu.
-Night on board
+DAY 1: Departure from Italy with connecting flights to Mogadishu.
+Night on board.

-DAY 2: arrival at Mogadishu airport, meeting with the local guide and transfer to the hotel.
-Lunch and start of the visit to the capital of Somalia, one of the most fascinating cities in all of Africa.
-Visit to the Hamar Weyne district, the oldest neighborhood in the city, and its chaotic market, where fruit, meat, and vegetables are sold and bartered.
-Move towards the city’s large beach, the Lido of Mogadishu, which back in the day was one of the favorite leisure spots for Italian colonists, and is still today the favorite destination for young Somalis who meet on the beach and bathe in the warm waters of the Indian Ocean.
-Dinner and evening in Mogadishu
+DAY 2: Arrival at Mogadishu airport, meeting with the local guide, and transfer to the hotel.
+After lunch, introduction to the Somali capital, one of the most fascinating and misunderstood cities in Africa.
+Visit to the Hamar Weyne district, the oldest neighborhood in the city, and its bustling market, where fruit, meat, and vegetables are traded amid the constant rhythm of daily life.
+Continuation towards Lido Beach, once a favorite leisure destination for Italian colonists and still today a vibrant gathering place for young Somalis, who come here to meet, swim, and enjoy the warm waters of the Indian Ocean.

-Afternoon: return to Kismayo, visit to the mosque, and hotel check-in
+Afternoon: Return to Kismayo, visit to the mosque, and hotel check-in.

-Evening: dinner and evening in Kismayo
+Evening: Dinner and evening in Kismayo.

-Afternoon: arrival in Mogadishu and afternoon dedicated to the beaches south of the capital, near the airport.
-Free time among the red dunes of Jazeera Beach, with the possibility of taking a boat excursion or relaxing with a swim in the Indian Ocean.
-Transfer to the city and check-in
+Afternoon: Arrival in Mogadishu and afternoon dedicated to the beaches south of the capital, near the airport.
+Free time among the red dunes of Jazeera Beach, with the possibility of a boat excursion or a swim in the warm waters of the Indian Ocean.
+Transfer to the city and hotel check-in.

-Evening: dinner and evening in Mogadishu
+Evening: Dinner and evening in Mogadishu.

-Afternoon: visits to the Tomb of the Unknown Soldier and the sites of the Mogadishu Mile, retracing the events of the Battle of Mogadishu on October 4, 1993, between US-led UN forces and Somali militias, up to the Bakaara market, where two US Black Hawk helicopters were shot down (the famous event known as “Black Hawk Down”)
+Afternoon: Visit to the Tomb of the Unknown Soldier and the sites along the Mogadishu Mile, retracing the events of the Battle of Mogadishu of October 4, 1993, between US-led UN forces and Somali militias.
+Continuation to Bakara Market, near the area where two US Black Hawk helicopters were shot down during the events later popularized as Black Hawk Down.

-Evening: dinner and night in Mogadishu
+Evening: Dinner and night in Mogadishu

-Afternoon: transfer to Hargeisa airport and connecting flight to Italy.
+Afternoon: Transfer to Hargeisa airport and connecting flight to Italy.
 Arrival on Day 9… And until the next adventure!

 Choose when to depart

-Book online with €100
+Secure your place online with a €100 deposit

 PRICE